-You can search for records on the SAM website: http s://www. sam.gov/ using the name of the organization, name of the person, or other identifiers, such as the DUNS (Data Universal Numbering System) or CAGE (Commercial and Government Entity) number.
+You can search for records on the SAM website: http s://www. sam.gov/ using the name of the organization, name of the person, or other identifiers, such as the CAGE (Commercial and Government Entity) number.

 Note that when a search result is found, there may be instances where an individual or organization has the same or similar name as your search request but is actually a different party.
 Therefore, it is important that you verify a potential match by checking other information on the record, such as the address.